 03. Mobility

-Sooner or later this will reach a point where walking aids are needed such as sticks, walking poles, rollators or frames.
+Changes to mobility is one of the most common reasons why someone with MSA seeks medical advice initially.
+Perhaps at first it was occasional stumbling or shuffling and slowing down, or problems with balance and falling.
+Everyone with MSA will experience issues with their walking.
+Eventually this will reach a point where walking aids are needed such as sticks, walking poles, rollators or frames.
 Even then, with an infection, constipation, dehydration, a fall or changes in blood pressure, moving about may become less safe and could lead to you falling and hurting yourself or others.
 With a diagnosis of MSA many Occupational Therapists and Physiotherapists will advise getting a basic wheelchair to use on a ‘bad day’ or to go a longer distance than you can manage to walk, enabling you to continue to enjoy some activities more easily.
 This does not necessarily mean you will be restricted to a wheelchair all the time, but it is available when you really need it.
 For instance, you might use the wheelchair from the car park to the shop or restaurant and keep your energy for a shorter walk when you want to.

 Needing to use a wheelchair may become the ‘norm’ rather than the exception so you need to think about your living environment.
 How can you make it as easy as possible to live comfortably, reducing unnecessary struggles?

-Considering access to outside the house is very important.
-Wide low steps or a ramp to a level area to transfer into a car or wheel into a Wheelchair Accessible Vehicle may be very helpful to enable you to get out and visit family and friends.
+Considering access to outside the home is very important.
+Wide low steps or a ramp to a level area to transfer into a car or wheel into a Wheelchair Accessible Vehicle may be helpful to enable you to get out and visit family and friends.
 Using any wheelchair requires room to turn and space to position alongside a bed or chair.
 Doorways may need to be wider and stairs are not an option.
 A sit or stand-on stairlift is not a recommended option for people with MSA generally, due to poor balance and potential for dizzy episodes on standing and transferring.
-For someone needing a wheelchair it is not a practical option, so there is a need to consider if upstairs bathroom and facilities will really meet your needs.
+For someone needing a wheelchair it is not a practical option, so there is a need to consider if upstairs bathroom and facilities will meet your needs.
 If so, installing a through-floor lift could be considered.
 It may be better to consider ground floor living with installation of a bathroom/wetroom on this level.
-Generally having ground floor facilities enables easier living, reducing time spent getting to bathroom or to bedroom for daytime rest etc. You may also want to consider whether you can accommodate your carer in the same space and if not, what sort of communication device you can use once you’re in bed.
+Generally having ground floor facilities enables easier living, reducing time spent getting to bathroom or to bedroom for daytime rest etc. You may also want to consider whether you can accommodate your partner or carer in the same space and if not, what sort of communication device you can use once you’re in bed.

 In summary the sort of things you need to think about with your OT to make your living environment as life enhancing as possible are:

-2. Where is your bathroom in relation to your bedroom?
+- Where is your bathroom in relation to your bedroom?

-3. Does your bathroom and bedroom area have enough space to accommodate a profiling bed, commode-shower chair, hoist or wheelchair turning?
+- Does your bathroom and bedroom area have enough space to accommodate a profiling bed, commode-shower chair, hoist or wheelchair turning?

-4. Would all ground floor living be easiest and achievable?
+- Would all ground floor living be easiest and achievable?
 If not, you will need to consider a through-floor lift or if stairs are wide enough, a wheelchair platform lift.

-5. Will you be able to get out of the premises?
+- Will you be able to get out of the premises?
 Ramps / wide steps / platform lift / level access.

-6. Are doorways wide enough to access all areas you need and wish to?
+- Are doorways wide enough to access all areas you need and wish to?

 Key messages

-• Make your living environment as easy as possible – it’s never too early to start planning what needs to be changed
+- Make your living environment as easy as possible – it’s never too early to start planning what needs to be changed

-• Always involve your Occupational Therapist
+- Always involve your Occupational Therapist

-• Start from the assumption you may have to use a wheelchair when planning alterations.
+- Start from the assumption you may have to use a wheelchair when planning alterations.
 This way you will manage in your environment whatever your situation

-• Use as much space as you have available for your alterations.
+- Use as much space as you have available for your alterations.

 The MSA Trust is here to support anyone affected by MSA.
 If you have any questions about the information on this page, please contact us and we will do our best to help you.